hydronics2/Circuitpython_February_2019/programming/README.md

 ## a1_blink_digital_out_example
 LOAD the "a1_blink_digital_out_example.py" script that's currently running.
 It blinks the LED on pin 13.
 An internal LED also blinks.
 Try blinking the other LEDs on pins A1 and A2.
 In my case I labeled them greenLed and yellowLed.
+Hit the SERIAL button to see the print statements.

 ![](https://github.com/hydronics2/Circuitpython_February_2019/blob/master/programming/pics/a1_blink.JPG)